sheethaljoseph9/Project-on-Data-Analysis-of-Sales-for-the-month-September./README.md

 - What can you conclude about the company's performance from this data?
 - As a consultant what will be your proposed tech strategy for the next year?
 - Create an insight to be presented to the stakeholders.
-Share your actions on the basis of insights.
+Share my actions on the basis of insights.
+- Mention relevant questions on the basis of insights and micro-insights about their business plan/strategy/industry/curiosity/etc.